Back to Blog

 Request initiation

 The user (creator) triggers a verification.
-The vouch SDK initiates a TLS session to the target server (e.g. Instagram's Insights endpoint) with the vlayer notary as an observer.
+The vouch SDK initiates a TLS session to the target server (e.g. Instagram's Insights endpoint) with the vlayer notary as an active MPC co-participant.

 2. 2